smart-on-fhir/health-cards/docs/index.md

 (The reason for representing Health Cards using Numeric Mode QRs instead of Binary Mode (Latin-1) QRs is information density: with Numeric Mode, 20% more data can fit in a given QR, vs Binary Mode.
 This is because the JWS character set conveys only log_2(65) bits per character (~6 bits); binary encoding requires log_2(256) bits per character (8 bits), which means ~2 wasted bits per character.)

 When reading a QR code, scanning software can recognize a SMART Health Card from the `shc:/` prefix.
-Stripping this six-character prefix and decoding the remaining pairs of numerals yields a JWS.
+Stripping this prefix and decoding the remaining pairs of numerals yields a JWS.

 ---